reactjs/react.dev/src/content/reference/react/cache.md

   return await db.user.query(userId);
 });

-// This call to `getUser` will not update the cache. getUser('demo-id');
+// 🚩 Wrong: This will not update the cache as its not in a component render. getUser('demo-id');

 async function DemoProfile() {
-  // This `getUser` will have a cache miss const user = await getUser('demo-id');
+  // ✅ Good: This `getUser` will access the cache. const user = await getUser('demo-id');
-  return (<Profile user={user} />);
+  return <Profile user={user} />;
 }
 ```

 You may attempt to preload some work outside of a component.
-React only provides cache access to the memoizing function in a component render.
+React only provides cache access to the memoized function in a component render.
 </Pitfall>

 <DeepDive>